Appliance Pick Pack System Overview

 How might we improve the FSL pick pack process in the physical and digital space?

-As I was understanding the process of how the shipments come into the FSL, what the FSL operators are doing, what would be the ideal process, I wanted to understand how the users were currently using the old pick pack system.
+Concurrently, I attempted to understand (1) the process of how the shipments came into the FSL, what the FSL operators were doing, and what would be the ideal process, and (2) how the users were currently using the existing cell phone pick pack system.

-I set up time to talk to the FSL senior manager who was in charge of all the FSL’s across the country so he could demo how the manager view of the cell phone system works.
-I was also able to ask him what his wants and needs were as well.
+I set up time to talk to the FSL senior manager who was in charge of all the FSLs across the country so he could demo how the manager view of the cell phone system work.
+I was also able to ask about pain points, wants, and needs for the new system.
 He gave me specifics of the information that needed to be displayed on the screen.

 An example from the senior FSL manager

-I also was able to meet with an FSL operator where he demoed how he scans each item and utilizes the system.
-I was able to ask him questions of what he liked and didn’t like about the process.
+I also met with an FSL operator where he demoed how he scanned each item and utilized the system.
+I asked him questions of what he liked and didn’t like about the process.

 FSL operator demo and interview

-Overall, he liked how simple the process was, and also how it tells him everything he needs to know so there’s very little room for error.
+Overall, he liked how simple the process was and how it told him everything he needed to know which left little room for error.

-Since this is for the cell phone packing process, the appliance process was actually quite different so we still had a lot to discuss and many decisions needed to be made.
+Although the feedback was useful, it related to the the cell phone packing process which was significantly different from the appliance process, so we still had a lot to discuss and many decisions to make.

 What is the best way to display simple instructions for the users to complete each task?